Yunior Marte: San Francisco Giants

 On December 9, 2020, Marte signed a minor league contract with the San Francisco Giants organization.
-In 2021 for the Triple-A Sacramento River Cats, Marte was 0–3 with four saves and a 3.49 ERA in 43 games (one start).
-The Giants added Marte to their 40-man roster following the 2021 season on November 7, 2021.
+In 2021 for the Triple-A Sacramento River Cats, Marte was 0–3 with four saves and a 3.49 earned run average in 56 2/3 innings in which he gave up 23 walks and had 62 strikeouts (9.8 strikeouts per 9 innings) and a 1.465 walks plus hits per inning pitched over 43 games (one start).
+The Giants added Marte to their 40-man roster following the 2021 season.

 After 3 scoreless appearances for Sacramento, on April 12, 2022, Marte was promoted to the major leagues for the first time to fill in for Tyler Rogers, who had been placed on paternity leave.
-Marte made his MLB debut that day, pitching a scoreless inning of relief and allowing one hit to close out a 13–2 victory over the San Diego Padres.
+Marte made his major league debut that day, pitching a scoreless inning of relief and allowing one hit to close out a 13–2 victory over the San Diego Padres.
 Marte was optioned back to Triple-A the following day after John Brebbia was reinstated from the bereavement list.
+On October 5, Marte earned his first career win after pitching two perfect innings against the San Diego Padres.

-Pitching for the Giants in 2022, he was 1–1 with a 5.44 ERA in 39 relief appearances, in which he pitched 48 innings.
-Batters had a barrel percentage against him of 3.5%, in the lowest 3% in MLB.
+Pitching for the Giants in 2022, he was 1–1 with a 5.44 earned run average in 39 relief appearances, in which he pitched 48 innings and gave up 22 walks while striking out 44 batters, and had a walks plus hits per inning pitched of 1.438.
+Batters had a barrel percentage against him of 3.5%, in the lowest 3% in the major leagues.
 He mostly threw an 86 mph slider, a 97 mph sinker, and a 98 mph four-seam fastball.
-Pitching for Sacramento in 2022 he was 1–1 with three saves and a 3.16 ERA in 25 relief appearances, in which he pitched 25 2/3 innings, giving up nine hits and striking out 35 batters.
+Pitching for Sacramento in 2022 he was 1–1 with three saves and a 3.16 earned run average in 25 relief appearances, in which he pitched 25 2/3 innings, giving up nine hits and striking out 35 batters.

 Philadelphia Phillies

-On January 9, 2023, the Giants traded Marte to the Philadelphia Phillies in exchange for Erik Miller.
+On January 9, 2023, the Giants traded Marte to the Philadelphia Phillies in exchange for pitcher Erik Miller.
+Pitching for the Phillies in 2023, he was 1–1 with a 5.03 earned run average, as he had a 1.627 walks plus hits per inning pitched in 39 1/3 innings over 40 games.

+Marte made 23 appearances for the Phillies in 2024, struggling to a 6.92 earned run average with 23 strikeouts across 26 innings pitched.
+On November 4, Marte was removed from the 40–man roster and sent outright to the Triple–A Lehigh Valley IronPigs, but he rejected the assignment and elected free agency.

+Chunichi Dragons

+On November 23, 2024, Marte signed a minor league contract with the Seattle Mariners organization.
+However, on February 5, 2025, Marte signed with the Chunichi Dragons of Nippon Professional Baseball.